 Cash and cash equivalents \$ 4,412

 Accounts receivable 4,176

 Inventories 957

 Property, plant and equipment 15,972

 Customer relationships 39,158

 Developed technology 2,461

 Trade name 1,119

 Other assets 1,491

 Accounts payable (3,261)

 Bank debt (12,222)

 Other liabilities (1,030)

 Pension obligation (net) (594)

 Deferred income taxes (12,856)

 Goodwill 59,319

 Amount paid to shareholders 99,102

 Chemogas bank debt paid on purchase date 12,222

 Total amount paid on acquisition date \$ 111,324

+·

-The estimated valuation of the fair value of tangible and intangible assets acquired and liabilities assumed are based on management's estimates and assumptions that are subject to change.
-In preparing our preliminary fair value estimates of the intangible assets and certain tangible assets acquired, management, among other things, consulted an independent advisor.
+The valuation of the fair value of tangible and intangible assets acquired and liabilities assumed are based on management's estimates and assumptions.
+In preparing our fair value estimates of the intangible assets and certain tangible assets acquired, management, among other things, consulted an independent advisor.
 Valuation methods utilized included cost and market approaches for property, plant and equipment, excess earnings method for customer relationships and the relief from royalty method for other intangible assets.
-The purchase price and related allocation to assets acquired and liabilities assumed is preliminary pending management's final review of fair value calculations and deferred tax liabilities related to certain non-deductible assets.